Skip to Content

 Inside, stop by the visitor’s center for a 10%-off voucher for tourists, then explore.
 You’ll see familiar high-end brands and prices will probably be high relative to the U.S.

-stockman's 1930 department store.
+Stockman's 1930 department store.

 Still, make a point of checking out the kids’ department.
 European kids’ clothes are usually cut better and hold up longer than their American counterparts, especially girls’ clothes.
 And if your child is either very tall or very slim you might find they fit better, too.